 - focusing on quality, creativity and content instead of quantity

 As UT we go one step further in committing ourselves in rewarding not only academic staff but also supporting staff.
 In this we even are a leading example for other universities.
-On the event of February 4 Tanya Bondarouk gave a keynote about our efforts within the UT at the Recognition and Rewards Festival.
+The RRteam supports the University of Twente by organising Talkshows, develop concrete tooling and embedding the guiding principles in policies. .

 Do you want to know more about Recognition and Rewards or talent development in general at UT?
 Please contact your HR contact.

-Do you have any suggestions for the Shaping Expert Group?
+Do you have any suggestions for the RRteam?
 Please contact Jeroen Jansen:

-Or do you have any improvements or ideas on this topic?
+Or do you have any improvements or ideas on the broader subject of Talent?
 Please, contact Annemiek Baars: